Restorations and home video releases

 The many faces of The Lodger

 Believe it or not, four distinct versions of the film have been issued on official home video, along with five different scores – and six different running speeds!
 Factor in any number of poor quality bootleg variants too and that’s a helluva lotta Lodgers.
 The first official release, a transfer of an older, fairly worn but complete print, appeared on a German VHS in 1989 and is known as the “archive version’’ (AV).
-It’s tinted and toned throughout in amber or sepia shades for the indoor scenes, with vivid blues for the many outdoor night scenes.
+It’s tinted and toned throughout in amber or sepia shades for indoor scenes, and vivid blues for the many outdoor night scenes.
 It’s been transferred at the slightly-too-fast sound speed of 24fps (74min) so runs for 71min on various pre-2010 Euro DVDs, with their additional 4% PAL speed-up.
 Lastly, it features a lively and evocative jazz/modern classical score by Paul Zaza.
 Despite its technical shortcomings, the AV succeeds in giving a perfectly enjoyable presentation; it was a revelation when it first appeared and still stands up very well today.
 I know I’m not alone in having a nostalgic fondness for the AV and it’s certainly far better than the many awful B&W bootlegs floating around.
 They were once the only way to see The Lodger at all, but should have long since been consigned to the dustbin of history.

 The AV was swiftly superseded by the BFI’s photochemically restored version (RV), carried out in association with ZDF-Arte to commemorate the great man’s centenary.
 It was first broadcast on 12th August 1999 by ZDF in Germany, accompanied with a new orchestral score commissioned from Ashley Irwin and was much later also released on DVD.
-But the RV’s first home video appearance came soon after the ZDF broadcast via UK VHS, albeit with a different new score by the Divine Comedy’s Joby Talbot.
-It was performed by the Matrix Ensemble with Robert Ziegler, who later performed an excellent-but-unavailable score for Blackmail.
+But the RV’s first home video appearance came soon after the ZDF broadcast via UK VHS, albeit with a different new score by The Divine Comedy’s Joby Talbot.
+It was performed by the Matrix Ensemble with conductor Robert Ziegler, who later performed an excellent-but-unavailable score for Blackmail.

 The Lodger RV is truly a thing of beauty: it has a stabilised, vastly improved image and optimally runs at a more accurate and pleasing 20fps, equalling 90min.
 However, as indicated below, a few releases have it sped up or slowed down to run anywhere from 86–99 min.
 There are actually a handful of restored versions in the BFI archives as the original effort, began in 1982, was improved on several times.
 Three variants of the latest one appear on home video and their overall appearance varies quite significantly.
 Some home video releases feature a couple of earlier iterations (RV1, RV2) whose chemically applied colour schemes, though slightly different to each other, are similar to the AV.
 Both have the same amount of damage, though it’s very slightly less evident on the RV1.
 However, this looks to be the result of the RV2 releases being more detailed due to superior mastering, which has the unfortunate side effect of also highlighting any flaws more effectively.